PashaIanko/PashaIanko.github.io/_posts/2023-05-19-covid-project.md

 In the following section, we test five architectures:

-- Custom "vanilla" CNN and "vanilla" CNN with dropout layers
+- Custom "vanilla" CNN
+- "Vanilla" CNN with dropout layers
 - VGG 16
 - VGG 19
 - AlexNet